 In addition to the included 11-speed cassette and ramped up internals, the unit also increases the flywheel weight as well – from 4.2kg to 5.1kg.
 As usual, it comes with a front wheel block.
 Oh – and they’ve taken a page from Wahoo’s playbook this year: The Direto XR is shipping as of today.
 Depending on which region you’re in, it’s either already available to order and ship today, or it’s on a boat.

 I’ve been using a media loaner Direto XR for a few weeks now on a number of workouts, including Zwift and TrainerRoad, putting it to the test to see how it handles everything from shorter rides to longer ones – including climbing Mont Ventoux in Zwift.
 Once I’m done with it, I’ll get it packaged up and back to Elite.
-Until then, whack that play button below to get the whole skinny in one tidy video:
+Until then, whack that play button above to get the whole skinny in one video.

 And for everything else, you can continue swiping down through piles and piles of text and photos.
 Just the way I roll!

 (Note: The Elite Direto XR-T is simply the version of the Elite Direto XR that doesn’t include a cassette, thus you’ll go buy the cassette yourself.
 It’s otherwise an identical trainer.)